Mount Carmel Society

 The Mount Carmel Hall at 30 Olde Roberts Street, East Hartford, was renamed the Mount Carmel - Saint Cristina Hall and became the permanent home of the new Society and its patron saints.

 The new Society revised its Bylaws in 1980 to reflect the wishes and best interest of all members and set the groundwork for financial stability and future growth.

 With its larger membership and stronger finances, the Society soon embarqued on a major renovation and expansion of the hall in 1987.
 The renovations included a larger kitchen area, and the expansion consisted of a new foyer and restrooms, the “Club Room” with small kitchen, and a chapel for the statues of Our Lady of Mount Carmel - Saint Cristina.
 All engineering design and interior work was done by volunteer members whose contributions are recognized on a plaque located in the Club Room.

 Mount Carmel - Saint Cristina has grown from about 100 members in 1980 to over 200 members today.
-It has revised its Bylaws several times to reflect changes in member needs and interests, but it has always remained true to its mission of a fraternal organization rooted in Italian traditions and Catholic values.
+It has revised its Bylaws several times to reflect changes in member needs and interests, but it has always remained true to its mission of a fraternal organization rooted in Italian traditions and Christian values.
 The Society has continuously expanded opportunities for socialization, recreation, and entertainment for its members, including:

 - Bus trips to ballgames, the casinos, and other areas of interest

 - Dinner dances to celebrate Halloween, St. Valentine’s Day, and the April Dinner Dance